-Boys school reopens amid criticism over videotaped encounter
+Catholic student says he didn’t disrespect Native American

 - The man who stood behind Trump VIEW

+Sandmann said he isn’t racist and for that matter, neither are his classmates.

+“We’re a Catholic school and it’s not tolerated.
+They don’t tolerate racism, and none of my classmates are racist people.”

 Both Sandmann and Phillips have since said they were trying to keep the peace in a volatile situation.

-Sandmann said he isn’t racist and for that matter, racism isn’t tolerated at Covington Catholic High School.
-Phillips has offered to visit the school and lead a dialogue about cultural understanding.
+Phillips has since offered to visit the school and lead a dialogue about cultural understanding.
+Sandmann said he’d like to speak with him as well.

+“I was not disrespectful to Mr. Philips.
+I respect him.
+I’d like to talk to him.
+In hindsight, I wish we could’ve walked away and avoided the whole thing, but I can’t say that I’m sorry for listening to him and standing there.”

 The boys school was reopening Wednesday under extra security measures after officials closed the campus Tuesday as a precaution.